Julius Pokorny: Career

-During World War I, Pokorny was a pro-German propagandist, urging Irish republicans to launch the Easter Rising against the British Empire.
+During World War I, Pokorny was a pro-German activist, urging Irish republicans to launch the Easter Rising against the British Empire.
 He is known to have met and corresponded with Roger Casement, an activist for Irish independence who was executed in 1916.
 Pokorny also served in the war as a reservist in the Austro-Hungarian Army (Cisleithanian) Army starting in 1916.

 In 1920, he succeeded Kuno Meyer as Chair of Celtic Philology at Friedrich Wilhelm University in Berlin.
 Although baptised Catholic at birth and being sympathetic to German nationalism, he was suspended in 1933 under the Nazi Law for the Restoration of the Professional Civil Service, because of his Jewish ancestry.
 He was reinstated later that year under the exemption for those who had worn the uniform of Germany or its allies in World War I, which had been insisted on by Weimar Republic President Paul von Hindenburg as a precondition before he signed the bill into law.
 In 1935, he was dismissed once again under the provisions of the racist Nuremberg Laws; which led to his replacement as the Berlin Chair for Celtic Studies by Ludwig Mühlhausen.
 He continued to live more or less openly in Berlin until at least 1939, but lived a shadowy and underground existence there from around 1940 until he escaped to Switzerland in 1943.
 He taught for a few years at the University of Bern and at the University of Zurich until his retirement in 1959.

-In 1954, he received an honorary professorship at Ludwig Maximilian University of Munich, where he taught part-time in 1956 and again from 1960 to 1965.
+In 1954, he received an honorary professorship at the Ludwig-Maximilians-Universität München (LMU), where he taught part-time in 1956 and again from 1960 to 1965.
 He was awarded honorary degrees by the National University of Ireland in 1925, University of Wales at Swansea in 1965 and Edinburgh University in 1967.